SmartFarmingPerenMinor/SFP-TreeCutter/Documentation/real_arm_movement.md

 ```bash
 roslaunch ur10e_moveit_config moveit_rviz.launch config:=true limited:=true &
 ```
-Once Rviz has booted up, add the motion planner.
+This should boot up Rviz.
+Once it has booted up, add the motion planner.
 ![add_robot](./Images/add_robot.png)
 Attach the base_link fixed frame to set the orientation and planner space.
 ![fix_frame](./Images/fix_frame.png)

-You should see the arm and if all has been set up correctly, it should be reflective of the arm's current actual state.
+You should see the arm represented in Rviz and if all has been set up correctly, it should be reflective of the arm's current actual state.

 ### Moving the arm using Rviz